-- On May 12, 2022, the Company announced that it had entered into the Waverly Biochar Stream with Waverly RB.
-See "Description of the Business - Overview of the Company's Carbon Credit Projects". - On February 23, 2022, the Company announced the filing of a registration statement on Form 40-F with the United States Securities and Exchange Commission ("SEC") to advance a potential U.S. listing of the Common Shares and Warrants on The Nasdaq Stock Market LLC.
+- On May 17, 2022, the Company announced that it had entered into the Community Carbon Stream, which subsequently closed on August 16, 2022.
+See "Description of the Business - Overview of the Company's Carbon Credit Projects". - On May 12, 2022, the Company announced that it had entered into the Waverly Biochar Stream with Waverly RB.
+See "Description of the Business Overview of the Company's Carbon Credit Projects". - On February 23, 2022, the Company announced the filing of a registration statement on Form 40-F with the United States Securities and Exchange Commission ("SEC") to advance a potential U.S. listing of the Common Shares and Warrants on The Nasdaq Stock Market LLC.
 The listing was subject to approval and satisfaction of all applicable listing requirements, including effectiveness of the Form 40-F by the SEC.
-The Form 40-F has not been declared effective by the SEC and the listing on a U.S. exchange has been put on hold, subject to the Company's ability to meet applicable listing requirements. - On January 10, 2022, Alice Schroeder was appointed to the Board. - On November 22, 2021, the Common Shares commenced trading on the OTCQB Market in the United States under the symbol "OFSTF". - On November 20, 2021, the automatic conversion of the Special Warrants into underlying Common Shares and the September 2026 Warrants occurred, with the September 2026 Warrants commencing trading on Cboe Canada under the symbol "NETZ.WT.B" on November 24, 2021.
+The Form 40-F has not been declared effective by the SEC and the listing on a U.S. exchange has been put on hold (and as of the date of this AIF, is not expected to proceed in the foreseeable future). - On January 10, 2022, Alice Schroeder was appointed to the Board. - On November 22, 2021, the Common Shares commenced trading on the OTCQB Market in the United States under the symbol "OFSTF". - On November 20, 2021, the automatic conversion of the Special Warrants into underlying Common Shares and the September 2026 Warrants occurred, with the September 2026 Warrants commencing trading on Cboe Canada under the symbol "NETZ.WT.B" on November 24, 2021.
 See "Description of Capital Structure - Warrants". - On November 18, 2021, the Company announced that it had closed the previously announced Magdalena Bay Blue Carbon Stream with Fundación MarVivo Mexico, A.C. and MarVivo Corporation.
 See "Description of the Business - Overview of the Company's Carbon Credit Projects". - On November 12, 2021, Candace MacGibbon was elected to the Board at the Company's annual general and special meeting of Shareholders. - On October 22, 2021, the Company completed a share consolidation (reverse stock split), whereby every 5 pre-Consolidation Common Shares were consolidated into one post-Consolidation Common Share, with post-Consolidation trading commencing on October 25, 2021. - On October 5, 2021, the Company announced that Geoff Smith was appointed as President and Chief Operating Officer of the Company. - On September 13, 2021, the Company announced that it had entered into the Cerrado Biome Stream with ERA.
-See "Description of the Business - Overview of the Company's Carbon Credit Projects". - On August 25, 2021, the Company filed a preliminary non-offering prospectus to qualify distribution and trading of the Special Warrants, which was subsequently withdrawn on November 22, 2021. - On August 3, 2021, the Company announced that it had signed the Rimba Raya Stream and SAA with InfiniteEARTH and its founders, which subsequently closed on August 5, 2021.
-See "Description of the Business Overview of the Company's Carbon Credit Projects" and "Description of the Business Other Agreements & Investments".
+See "Description of the Business - Overview of the Company's Carbon Credit Projects". - On August 25, 2021, the Company filed a preliminary non-offering prospectus to qualify distribution and trading of the Special Warrants, which was subsequently withdrawn on November 22, 2021.

-- On July 30, 2021, the Company announced that its Common Shares had commenced trading on the Frankfurt Stock Exchange under the symbol "M2Q". - On July 27, 2021, the Common Shares and the March 2026 Warrants commenced trading on Cboe Canada under the symbols "NETZ" and "NETZ.WT", respectively. - On July 19, 2021, the Company completed the Special Warrant private placement for aggregate gross proceeds of \$104.9 million through the sale of 104,901,256 Special Warrants at a price of \$1.00 per Special Warrant (pre-Consolidation).
+- On August 3, 2021, the Company announced that it had signed the Rimba Raya Stream and SAA with InfiniteEARTH and its founders.
+See "Description of the Business Overview of the Company's Carbon Credit Projects" and "Description of the Business Other Agreements & Investments". - On July 30, 2021, the Company announced that its Common Shares had commenced trading on the Frankfurt Stock Exchange under the symbol "M2Q". - On July 27, 2021, the Common Shares and the March 2026 Warrants commenced trading on Cboe Canada under the symbols "NETZ" and "NETZ.WT", respectively. - On July 19, 2021, the Company completed the Special Warrant private placement for aggregate gross proceeds of \$104.9 million through the sale of 104,901,256 Special Warrants at a price of \$1.00 per Special Warrant (pre-Consolidation).
 See "Description of Capital Structure -Warrants".